-What Works Clearinghouse, arguably the most respected source for peer reviewed educational research, recently came out with a new guide suggesting 5 specific reading comprehension strategies based on the latest reading comprehension research in Kindergarten – Third grade.
-As parents, educators, and interested policy makers we insure our children are prepared to read but do we exert the same efforts to help them make sense of it?
+What Works Clearinghouse, arguably the most respected source for peer-reviewed educational research, recently came out with a new guide suggesting 5 specific reading comprehension strategies based on the latest reading comprehension research in Kindergarten – Third grade.
+As parents, educators, and interested policymakers we ensure our children are prepared to read but do we exert the same efforts to help them make sense of it?

 2. Help children understand story or text structure.